Werx Academy

-What is the AIA G702 Form?
+What is the AIA G702 form?

 - Summarizes contract value, completed work, and retainage